jipark92/JS-ToDo-List-Project/README.md

         .
 "SAVE & HIDE" button saves the informations.

 for some reason: border radius breaks on chrom/brave browser and on mobile safari browser.
+Everything works fine on FireFox browswer